Abel Gigli

-Abel Gigli Mohamed (Abel Gigli Maxamed; born 16 August 1990) is a professional footballer who plays as a defender for Italian Serie D club Ravenna and the Somalia national team.
+Abel Gigli Mohamed (Abel Gigli Maxamed; born 16 August 1990) is a professional footballer who plays as a centre back for the Somalia national team.
 Born in Italy, he plays for the Somalia national team.

 Club career

 Parma

 Gigli made his Serie A debut for Parma on 25 April 2010 in a game against Bologna when he came on as a substitute in the 43rd minute for Massimo Paci.
 In mid-2010, he was sold to Atletico Roma on a co-ownership deal.

 On 31 August 2010, he joined Viareggio on a temporary deal.
 He played once in the league and played 3 times in Italian Lega Pro Cup.

 He was bought back by Parma on 24 June 2011.
 In July 2011, he joined Fondi on loan.

 On 11 July 2013, Gigli was signed by Savona F.B.C.
 However, on 1 August he was signed by Slovenian club ND Gorica.
 The paperwork was completed on 9 August.

 On 9 August 2014, he was signed by Serie B club Crotone.